You are here

 If you work while collecting maternity benefits, any money you earn is deducted dollar for dollar from your benefits.

-Up to 35 weeks of parental benefits are available to any parent caring for a newborn child, a child they have adopted, or a child they plan to adopt.
-Both parents can apply but, if they are approved, they must split the 35 weeks of parental benefits between them.
+Parental benefits are available to any parent caring for a newborn child, a child they have adopted, or a child they plan to adopt.
+Both parents can apply but, if they are approved, they must split the weeks of parental benefits between them.

 For birth parents, parental benefits can start from the date the child is born.
 For adoptive parents, parental benefits usually start from the date the child is placed with the parents who have adopted or plan to adopt the child.